Curriculum for Teachers

 - 4-PS3-4: Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.

-- 1-PS4-1: Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
+What is sound energy and how does it interact with a non-Newtonian fluid?- 1-PS4-1: Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.

 - 2-PS1-1: Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.